 Share The Space: Whether this is through a spouse, long term partner, or a roommate, having someone else share the rent and utilities can make them more affordable.
 However, it’s important to ensure any person over 18 living in your apartment is on the lease!
 Subletting or getting a roommate without telling your landlord can be in violation of your lease.
 It’s best to sign the lease together before you move in.
 But if you decide to have someone move in after you’ve signed your lease, ask your community’s management about adding a second person to your lease so you know how to do it legally.

-Pick Your Location Wisely: The location of your apartment can do more than dictate the cost, but also the conveniences you are near.
-An apartment outside of town will be more affordable, but will require you to commute into work or to school.
+Pick Your Location Wisely: The location of your apartment can do more than determine your rent payment, but also the conveniences you are near.
+An apartment outside of town will be more affordable but will require you to commute to work or to school.
 An apartment near your work or school might be more expensive, but if you can walk or take public transport, you can save on needing a car and gas expenses.
 If your apartment is close to a lot of takeout places or far away from a grocery store, you might be more tempted to order food, instead of saving money by cooking from home.
 Consider the pros and cons of each location to help you decide!

-As with many things, how much your rent should be depends on you!
+As with many things, the amount of rent you pay depends on you!
 What do you need and what can you afford?
 Figuring out these factors first can help you narrow down your choices and find the best apartment for your budget!